Azure/modern-web-app-pattern-dotnet/guide/plan-the-implementation.md

 You can incorporate Key Vault in .NET apps by using the [ConfigurationBuilder object](https://learn.microsoft.com/azure/azure-app-configuration/quickstart-dotnet-core-app).

 ### Endpoint security

 [Azure Private Link](https://learn.microsoft.com/azure/private-link/private-link-overview) provides access to PaaS services (such as Azure Cache for Redis and SQL Database) over a private endpoint in your virtual network.
 Traffic between your virtual network and the service travels across the Microsoft backbone network.
-Azure DNS with Azure Private Link enables your solution to communicate via an enhanced security link with Azure services like SQL Database.
 The web app uses Private Link for these reasons:

 - **Enhanced security communication.** It lets the application privately access services on the Azure platform and reduces the network footprint of data stores to help protect against data leakage.
 - **Minimal effort.** The private endpoints support the web app platform and database platform the web app uses.
-Both platforms mirror existing on-premises configurations for minimal change.